We do our collar sizing a bit different here.

 Size is customized to each and every dog.

-Instead of having a collar that adjusts from A to B where your dog could be between sizes, here you provide the neck size and whether or not it is for a puppy or an adult dog.
+Instead of having a collar that adjusts from A to B where your dog could be between sizes, here you provide the neck/head size and whether or not it is for a puppy or an adult dog.

-Measure where and how you like collars to sit on the dog's neck.
+For buckle collars, you measure where and how you like collars to sit on the dog's neck.
 Some people like them looser some like them tighter.

 Measure for the fit you want.